 Brothers Charlie and Stuart Smith, both pushing 70 years old, are a delightful anachronism.
 Their winemaking philosophy, not to mention the facilities, remains largely unchanged since the first vintage of 1977.
 The vineyards are dry farmed, which encourages terroir in the wine through the grapevine's struggle to find water and nutrients.
 Smith-Madrone is the definition of a small family operation: Stu manages the vineyard, Charlie makes the wine, and Stu's son Sam is assistant winemaker, the next generation to carry forward the legacy.

 When you arrive for your appointment, you'll meet one of the brothers themselves in the old barn.
 Stu is a storyteller and humorist who'll keep you entertained for hours.
 The first time I met him, we bashed Australian wines for a good hour.
 Charlie is a bit more stoic, serious about his wine.
 Tastings are held in the shadows of the towering barrel stacks.
 There are no seats.
 There are no tasting notes.
-There is no charcuterie pairing plate.
+There is no paired charcuterie plate.
 What you will get is the incredibly priceless time with a Napa winemaking legend and samples of their three (four if you're lucky) wines.

 Smith-Madrone only produces Riesling, Chardonnay, and Cabernet Sauvignon.
 The fourth wine is a premium Cabernet called Cook's Flat Reserve which eschews the extreme boldness of other Napa "Cult Cabs".
-Each of their wines fascinate me not just because they are good, but because they are approachable young and supremely age-worthy.
+Each of their wines fascinate me not just because they are good, but because they are approachable while young and supremely age-worthy.

 And their Cabernet, at around $50 a bottle, is a steal.
-The most recent release, the 2014, has aromas of pipe tobacco, unripe black plum, blackberry, and exceptionally integrated oak.
+The most recent release, the 2014 vintage, has aromas of pipe tobacco, unripe black plum, blackberry, and exceptionally integrated oak.
 When you sip it, a rush of juiciness washes over your palate and the silky texture falls effortlessly down the hatch.
 The medium strength tannins cling to the insides of your cheeks to extend the long dark cocoa finish.

 Not only is the Cab delicious upon release, but it can age for 30+ years.
 At Smith-Madrone's 2017 harvest party*, they opened bottles of the 1992, 1988, and 1979 vintages.
 I generally dislike very old wines because most fall out of balance, but these wines were impeccable.

-If you're too hip for Chardonnay, the vinous target of all mom jokes, you should rethink your position.
+If you're too hip for Chardonnay, the vinous target of all "mom jokes," you should rethink your position.
 The Smith Brothers craft an awesome Chardonnay.
 The new release, vintage 2015, is perfectly balanced with lush lemon, apple, and pear fruits, smooth body, and a precise amount of new oak.
 A whopping amount of acidity ensures this wine never even tip-toes near dullness, and the finish is as elegant as they come.
 This Chardonnay isn't your mom's Tuesday night crutch.

 Open by appointment, 11:00 or 2:00 M, W, F, & Sat only.